IBM/analytics-accelerator-capture-replay/README.md

 This project allows IDAA users to capture production IDAAV5 workloads and run the workloads on IDAAV7.
 Ideally this is done during migration from V5 to V7 before IDAAV7 goes to production.
 The project has two parts:

 > 1) **Capture:** From a default IDAAV5 server trace, all queries executed for the past 7 days are captured.
 Host variables or parameter markers in SQL are replaced with the actual value.
 A set of DSNTIAUL jobs are generated for all captured queries.
 Each SQL is appended with a QUERYNO clause to easily map the V5 query execution against the V7 query execution.
 A csv file is also generated to store query attributes and measurements.
 This csv file can be loaded into a Db2 table.
 > 2) **Replay:** The DSNTIAUL jobs should then be executed on the V7 accelerator.
 From a default IDAAV7 trace a csv file is generated and loaded into a Db2 table.
+It is possible to replay on a Db2z/OS subsystem that is paired to both a V5 and V7 accelerator where only capture replace queries execute on the V7 accelerator and all other queries continue executing on the V5 accelerator.
+Instructions on how to do this are below in the **Replay with ACCESS(MAINT)** section.

 ### Prerequisites
 * The IDAAV5 accelerator must be at V5 PTF8 or later.